bully

 There's a new meanie at school and his name says it all- Butch Pounder.
 What's even worse is that he is rumored to be from the Black Lagoon!
 Poor Hubie is certain he will end up in the nurse's office.
 After all, Butch beat his former football team to a pulp and ate the classroom pet.
 But what if there is no truth to these rumors?
 And what if all Butch really needs is a friend?
 Hubie learns an important lesson about not believing everything he hears.

-insults aren't funny what do do about verbal bullying
+insults aren't funny

 In this story, Casey takes the position as goal keeper very seriously.
 But when lets a ball get past the little rabbit, Casey the squirrel starts calling out nasty names.
 Kids will learn how to handle verbal bullying in a safe and effective manner through the experiences of gender neutral animals.